cdrews/RoboND-Rover-Project/writeup.md

 #### 1. Fill in the `perception_step()` (at the bottom of the `perception.py` script) and `decision_step()` (in `decision.py`) functions in the autonomous mapping scripts and an explanation is provided in the writeup of how and why these functions were modified as they were.

 I started out with the default `percept_step` and `decision_step` and experimented with speed, throttle and steer parameters to speed up mapping and not lose map fidelity.
 Adjusting the threshold parameters was also necessary to get to the best results.
-I moderated the speed proportional to the mean distance of the navigatable space.
+I moderated the speed proportional to the mean distance of the navigatable spacein front of the rover.
 The throttle is then set to the difference between desired and actual speed.

 #### 2. Launching in autonomous mode your rover can navigate and map autonomously.
 Explain your results and how you might improve them in your writeup.

 I used a slight 1.5 degree bias while steering in forward motion to make the robot go mostly right and thereby explore more of the terrain.
 I tried to regulate the rover speed by taking into account the average open distance in front of the robot.
-Unfortunately this in itself does not allow too much of an increase in mapping without the map fidelity suffering.
+This achieved a much higher speed, but it became necessary to filter only level images to build the map.
+Allowing only images that are within +/- 0.5 degree of horizontal greatly improved fidelity to >80%.

-Improvements:
+Possible Improvements:
-* currently I can't increase the rover speed more or I lose map fidelity.
-To further increase speed I need to use the pitch angle to map only around neutral pitch
 * when the rover is in front of a narrow obstacle it sometimes gets stuck because the average distance and angles do not see the obstacle.
 One improvement I would try is to use a more narrow set of the angles and distances to avoid this situation.